FreeClimbAPI/nodejs-sdk/DefaultApi.md

   // boolean | Indication of whether the phone number can handle sending and receiving SMS messages.
 Typically set to true for all numbers. (optional)
   smsEnabled: true,

-  // boolean | Indication of whether the phone number has a campaign accociatied with it (optional)
+  // boolean | Indication of whether the phone number has a campaign associated with it (optional)
   hasCampaign: true,

   // boolean (optional)